cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 Kotlin does support interfaces, and they are implemented very similarly to Java 8.
 A class can implement many interfaces.
 ##### Python
+Python supports interfaces, and their implementation is very similar to java.

 #### What abilities does it have?
 ##### Kotlin
 Kotlin interfaces can contain declarations of abstract methods and method implementations.
 However, they cannot store state.
 They can have properties as long as they are abstract or provide accessor implementations.
 ##### Python
+Interfaces can declare abstract methods but cannot store information or declare attributes.

 #### How is it used?
 ##### Kotlin